Real ID is needed by May 7, 2025 or you may be denied to fly! Click here for more details from DHS.

 "The best way to learn a new skill is to teach it to others."

-Looking to get moving in the New Year?
-Try out the USMC Daily 7 exercises.
+Working out lately?
+Try out these Daily 7 exercises.
 Do them DAILY, start with 5 repetitions each, and don't overdue it.
 Add a short walk, bike or run and drink plenty of fluids (hydrate!).
-Build on your progress weekly and share with others (and me, see contact link to the right).
+Build on your progress weekly and share with others (and me if you would like-->here.

 FOLLOW THE JELLY